WyattBest/PowerCampus-AcademicKey/README.md

 # PowerCampus-AcademicKey
- Unique key add-on for PowerCampus's ACADEMIC table
+ Unique key add-on for PowerCampus's ACADEMIC table.
+MCNY has been using this customization in production for more than two years.

- **This is still in alpha!
-Don't deploy to production.**

 # Why?
 The `ACADEMIC` table has only a composit primary key, and many of the constituent columns change.
 A lot.
 This makes integrating with other systems terribly difficult.